Esemudje/portfolio_manager_team02/README.md

 # Portfolio Manager - Team 02 🚀

-A hackathon-style portfolio management system built with Flask backend, Next.js frontend, and Python analytics.
+A hackathon-style portfolio management system built with a Flask backend, React frontend, and Python analytics.
 This project enables users to manage investment portfolios, execute trades, and analyze performance with real-time data visualization.

 ## 🎯 Project Overview

 This portfolio management application allows users to:

 - Track and manage investment portfolios with $1,000 starting seed money
 - Execute buy/sell orders for stocks and securities
 - View real-time portfolio performance and analytics
 - Analyze portfolio trends with Python-powered data science
 - Generate insights and performance reports

 **Starting Seed Money**: Users begin with $1,000 in virtual currency for trading simulation.